vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

+Additionally, you can also use Mozilla Developer Network (MDN) as a great resource for information on specific elements of programming languages.

+*Contributed by [David Aguillon]

 #### Where are the closest developer communities to you?

 Montana Programmers is a great statewide organization that also has a lot of smaller meetups available from meetup.com.
 There is a weekly Ruby lunch in Missoula, Montana and several general programmer meetups and drinkups in the region.